 Since June 24, 2010, the Ordinary Shares have been listed on the NASDAQ Stockholm and have been listed on the Frankfurt Stock Exchange since January 24, 2011.
-We listed ADSs on the NASDAQ Capital Markets on October 23, 2015.
 In July 2013, NASDAQ Stockholm announced that its Disciplinary Committee had found that we had contravened the disclosure requirements in the exchange's Rulebook for Issuers and had ordered us to pay a fine equaling four times our annual fee to the exchange.
 The Disciplinary Committee found that we had disclosed a number of facts of a price-sensitive nature without also simultaneously publishing the information pursuant to the Rulebook's provisions, and that we had also failed to inform the stock market about a cancelled partnership agreement in August 2011, which the committee determined should have been disclosed immediately.
 Since the cancellation of the partnership agreement could have resulted in a reimbursement liability for us, our annual report and 2010/2011 administration report, dated August 25, 2011, should have included information about the cancelled partnership agreement, as well as an explanation as to why our executive management had deemed it unnecessary to recognize a provision.
 The cancellation of the partnership agreement was not published until we issued our year-end report in June 2012.
 This is the only disciplinary proceeding by an exchange to which we have been a party.